top of page

 Parkview Community Hospital opened its doors to the community in 1958.
 Its founders included 5 local physicians who shared a love for the community and a dream to make sure the residents of Riverside had access to quality and affordable healthcare.
 Today, Parkview Community Hospital Medical Center’s (PCHMC) mission remains the same.
 Operating in an area with a significant shortage of healthcare professionals, the hospital remains critical to the well-being of the community including areas of Riverside, Jurupa Valley, Eastvale, Corona, Lake Elsinore, Perris, Moreno Valley, and unincorporated areas of Riverside County.

-Parkview Community Hospital Foundation (the Foundation and our predecessor) was established in 1973 by the hospital board to seek private gifts and grants to support the hospital.
-Over the years, millions have been raised to purchase equipment critical to the care of patients and to support advanced health programming.
+Parkview Community Hospital Foundation was established in 1973 by the hospital board to seek private gifts and grants to support the needs that were critical to the care of patients and the advancement health programming.
+That Foundation was closed and converted to The Parkview Legacy Foundation with its new community focused vision and mission with the sale of the hospital to for-profit operators in July 2019.

 AdobeStock_293097869-1024x767.jpg